vhcd/vhcd.github.io/_posts/2022-12-01-angular-size.md

 This has a lot of benefits
 * Bones carry semantic information (e.g. head, foot), so we know which parts were and weren't visible.
+* For each trace, we can know the occluder if it didn't hit its target
 * For a single actor, we can trace multiple meshes.
 For instance, for a biker, we can trace the bike and biker bones.
 * We can select the level of accuracy we want by selecting or excluding bones from the traces.
 For example, for most pedestrians we don't really care about each finger visibility.
 But in some specific use cases, we could...

 The one major downside, however, is performance cost.
 Even though tracing is highly optimized in Unreal Engine, we can't just trace 20 bones on 40 actors at each frame.
 Our main solution for that is to only trigger this process when we need it: from our [scenario](/scenarios/), we roughly know when an actor will be relevant to ego.
 Another unexplored solution could be to distribute computation over our [nDisplay](/ndisplay/) cluster.
 Instead of having a single computer tracing 5 actors, why not have each computer of the cluster trace one?
 We're far from being CPU-bound on our cluster, so that actually could work.

 Another downside is inaccuracy: traces use the "physics" version of the world, which can differ from the "visible" version.
 Collisions (which traces are a part of) use a simpler world, with geometry that's much more efficient to work with than rendered objects.
-On top of that, collision geometry is unaware of rendering tricks that can alter the object shape, such as [World Position Offset](https://docs.unrealengine.com/4.27/en-US/Resources/ContentExamples/MaterialNodes/1_10/).
+On top of that, collision geometry is unaware of rendering tricks that can alter the object shape, such as [World Position Offset](https://docs.unrealengine.com/4.27/en-US/Resources/ContentExamples/MaterialNodes/1_10/) (WPO).
 Those tricks are commonly used for moving foliage (e.g. simulating wind on tree branches), so we have to be very aware of this limitation.

 ## From bones... to angular size?